 Shakshuka is a very, very easy recipe to make at home.
 It’s one of those dishes I love making for brunch, when my friends come over.
 It takes about 30 minutes, and I’m chatting with them as I’m cooking it.

-Having said that, I’ve also been know to serve it as a light lunch or dinner when I’m feeling lazy.
+Having said that, I’ve also been known to serve it as a light lunch or dinner when I’m feeling lazy.

 As with any popular, traditional recipe, there are tiny differences in the dish from region to region and family to family.
 Let’s take a look at what it takes to make Shakshuka at home.